Elliptic dimers on minimal graphs and genus 1 Harnack curves: The periodic case

 Since $\C$ is a Harnack curve, the cyclic order of the tentacles of the amoeba (which is related to the cyclic order of the homology classes of the train-tracks, forming the boundary of the Newton polygon) coincides with the cyclic order of the half-angles~$\alpha_T\in\mathbb{R}/\pi\mathbb{Z}$.
 By Proposition~\ref{prop:kastorient}, this implies that Fock's elliptic adjacency operator $\K$ is Kasteleyn.
 By the construction above, the curve~$\C$ exactly consists of the points~$(z,w)$ of~$(\mathbb{C}^2)^*$ where the kernel of~$\Ks(z,w)$ is non-trivial.
 It is therefore the spectral curve. \end{proof}

 \begin{rem}\leavevmode \begin{enumerate} \item The construction of $\Gs_1$ from the curve $\C$ is not unique.
-However, if $\Gs'_1$ is another minimal graph on the torus satisfying the same constraints, then $\Gs_1$ and $\Gs'_1$ are related by a sequence of spider moves and shrinking/expanding of 2-valent vertices~\cite[Theorem~2.5]{GK}. \item A consequence of~\cite[Theorem~7.3]{GK} combined with Theorem~\ref{thm:Harnack} is the following: every periodic Kasteleyn operator on $\Gs$ giving the same spectral curve $\C$ is gauge-equivalent to Fock's elliptic Kasteleyn operators for some $t\in\RR/\pi\ZZ+\frac{\pi}{2}\tau$.
-Furthermore, by a result announced by Goncharov and Kenyon as a refinement of~\cite[Theorem~7.3]{GK}, this~$t$ is unique. \item Consider two genus 1 Harnack curves with the same Newton polygon~$N$.
+However, if $\Gs'_1$ is another minimal graph on the torus satisfying the same constraints, then $\Gs_1$ and $\Gs'_1$ are related by a sequence of spider moves and shrinking/expanding of 2-valent vertices~\cite[Theorem~2.5]{GK}. \item A consequence of~\cite[Theorem~7.3]{GK} combined with Theorem~\ref{thm:Harnack} is the following: every periodic Kasteleyn operator on $\Gs$ {with spectral curve~$\C$ is gauge-equivalent to Fock's elliptic Kasteleyn operators for some $\mapalpha\in X^\mathit{per}_\Gs$ and some $t\in\RR/\pi\ZZ+\frac{\pi}{2}\tau$.
+Furthermore, two periodic dimer models on the same minimal graph~$\Gs$ coming from the same Harnack curve~$\C$, the same angle map~$\mapalpha$ and parameters~$t,t'\in\RR/\pi\ZZ+\frac{\pi}{2}\tau$ are gauge equivalent if and only if~$t$ and~$t'$ coincide.} \item Consider two genus 1 Harnack curves with the same Newton polygon~$N$.
 If the two ovals correspond to the same point~$P\in\ZZ^2$ in the interior of~$N$, then the dimer model provides continuous families of genus 1 Harnack curves interpolating between these two given curves.
 For example, one can first continuously deform the half-angle maps within the connected space~$\varphi^{-1}(P)\subset X^\mathit{per}_\Gs$ (recall Section~\ref{sec:Kast-per}), and then the parameter~$\tau$.
 One the other hand, if the two ovals correspond to different interior points of~$N$, then such a continuous deformation cannot be performed within the realm of elliptic curves.
 One first needs to shrink the oval of one curve into an isolated singular double point, so that the curve becomes rational, then take another singular point and transform it into an oval.
 In the dimer picture, this first step corresponds to taking a limit as~$|\tau|$ tends to infinity, so that the weights become trigonometric (see Section~\ref{sec:rational}).
 At that particular point, there is no constraint imposed for the periodicity of weights, and there is more freedom to continuously deform the corresponding spectral curves. \end{enumerate} \end{rem}